Emma Brodzik started a new position as Global Sustainability Engagement Manager at Rheem Manufacturing

 Lori is the Chief Sustainability Officer in the Office of Sustainability, a unit within the Facilities Operations Department, at Georgia College.
 She has been at Georgia College for 18 years and has worked for Facilities Operations for 13 years with 5 of those years directly involved with Sustainability.
 Ms. Hamilton is an adjunct instructor for the Information System & Computer Science Department in the College of Business and has taught Computers in Business since 2008.
 She received a B.A. in History and a B.G.S. in General Studies from Valdosta State University and a Master in Management Information Systems and a Master in Public Administration from Georgia College.
 Ms. Hamilton has served on the Georgia College Sustainability Council since 2012 and as budget manager since 2013.
-Current memberships include the Sustainability Fee Program (formerly the Student Green Fee Committee), the Georgia Campus Sustainability Network, Georgia Recycling Coalition, Association of Energy Engineers and the Association for the Advancement of Sustainability in Higher Education.
+Current memberships include the Sustainability Fee Program (formerly the Student Green Fee Committee), the Georgia Campus Sustainability Network, the Georgia Recycling Coalition, the Association of Energy Engineers and the Association for the Advancement of Sustainability in Higher Education.
 Ms. Hamilton has served as a board member for Shades of Green since 2014.

 Mary Kay Rickard, DBA, GC SOG Webmaster (2022/2023) Incoming President Elect (2023/2024)

-Dr. Mary Kay Rickard is an Assistant Professor of Marketing at Georgia College and State University.
+Mary is an Associate Professor of Marketing at Georgia College & State University.
 She received her doctoral degree in Marketing from Kennesaw State University in 2014.
 Mary has 20 years of teaching experience and is currently teaching undergraduate professional selling, sales management, and marketing.
 She is the faculty advisor for the Sales Team.
 She has also developed and conducted marketing study abroad programs for 10 years visiting China, England, Spain, Hungary, and Prague.
 Mary’s previous industry experience is in wholesale and retail fashion, travel, and she has owned two service industry businesses.